-After you’ve filled both boxes, click the “+” icon to the right of them to confirm the custom useragent string.
+After you’ve filled both boxes, click the “+” icon to the right to confirm the custom useragent string.

 Note: we found that the URL you enter into the “desired URL” box doesn’t always make the jump to the new “URL” box when you add it.
 If “youtube.com/tv” doesn’t appear in the URL box when you create it, just enter it into the URL box manually.

 Want to have more fun with videos and YouTube?
-Check out our guide on how to watch videos with online friends in real-time.
-Or if you want to jot your thoughts down in video form, then read our list of the best sites for keeping online video diaries.
+Check out our guide on how to watch videos with online friends in real time.
+Alternatively, if you want to jot your thoughts down in video form, read our list of the best sites for keeping online video diaries.

 Our latest tutorials delivered straight to your inbox